rust-lang/rfcs/text/0000-rand-core.md

 *   numeric applications generating values using various distributions
 *   other uses of random numbers

-The first of these requires the `Rng` and/or `CryptoRng` traits and optionally some extension traits, but shouldn't directly require anything else (except for testing).
+The first of these requires the `Rng` and/or `CryptoRng` traits, may use some helper "impl" functions, and may use some extension traits, but shouldn't directly require anything else (except for testing).

 Cryptographic applications may not require code converting RNG outputs to other types or distributions mapping to different ranges and/or shapes (this is